"It is an adult's responsibility

 Rabbi Diana S. Gerson is currently the Associate Executive Vice President of the New York Board of Rabbis.
 Since 2005, she has been successfully advancing the NYBR’s leadership role in confronting family violence, sexual abuse and exploitation, in and beyond New York.
 A recognized authority in the field, Rabbi Gerson has reached across faith communities to provide family violence prevention education and training to over 4000 members of the clergy, community leaders, 3000 teenagers and adults.

 Rabbi Gerson has developed training programs for the New York City Mayor’s Office to Combat Domestic Violence and has educated faith leaders at the New York City Family Justice Centers.
-She currently serves as the interfaith liaison between the New York Board of Rabbis and the U.S. Fund for UNICEF, where she has worked collaboratively to develop an interfaith toolkit for the End Trafficking Initiative in addition to writing monthly newsletters and planning educational events for clergy and communal leaders, focused on child protection.
+She currently serves as the interfaith liaison between the New York Board of Rabbis and the UNICEF USA, where she has worked collaboratively to develop an interfaith toolkit for the End Trafficking Initiative in addition to writing monthly newsletters and planning educational events for clergy and communal leaders, focused on child protection.
 In addition, she has served as a member of the Board of Directors of the National Coalition Against Domestic Violence (NCADV), where she was the chairperson of the Jewish Women’s Caucus.

 Rabbi Gerson has spoken at conferences around the world on the topic of confronting violence against children, with a focus on the faith community's role and responsibility in ending the commercial sexual exploitation of children.
 Most recently she was a speaker and moderator at the 5th Forum of the Global Network of Religions for Children (GNRC) in Panama City, Panama.